Home

 Pediatric Cancer Care

-In collaboration with our Nepali partner organization, Sagarmatha Health Foundation, and Tribhuvan University Teaching Hospital in Kathmandu, HealthCare Nepal is committed to providing free chemotherapy for up to 15 children with Acute Lymphoblastic Leukemia (ALL).
-Treatment is for 2-3 years at a total cost to HCN of $5,000 per child.
-Two adolescents have already completed their treatment.
+In collaboration with our Nepali partner organization, Sagarmatha Health Foundation, and Tribhuvan University Teaching Hospital in Kathmandu, HealthCare Nepal is providing free chemotherapy for children with Acute Lymphoblastic Leukemia (ALL).
+Treatment is for 2-3 years at a total cost to HCN of $4,000 per child.
 The 5-year survival rate is 90%.

 Deaf-blindness

-This year HCN has begun to support the Society of Deafblind Parents, an organization dedicated to enhancing the quality of life for children with deaf-blindness through education and life-skills training, as well as providing support, including occupational training, to their parents.
+HCN is supporting the Society of Deafblind Parents, an organization dedicated to enhancing the quality of life for children with deaf-blindness and their parents through education and life-skills training.
 Two staff at their center in Kathmandu have been trained at the Helen Keller Institute for Deaf and Deafblind in Mumbai, India.
-HCN looks forward to deepening our ties with this organization and supporting its important work.

 National Public Radio’s Car Talk and HCN.
-An example of “Automotive Cardiology in the Field” as practiced by Dr. Subarna Acharya, another of HCN’s close friends and collaborators.
-In 2001, we hosted him in the USA for advanced training in cardiology.
+An example of “Automotive Cardiology in the Field” as practiced by Dr. Subarna Acharya, another of HCN’s close friends.
+In 2001 we hosted him in the USA for advanced training in cardiology.